padrinobook/padrinobook/01-introduction.md

 - **config**: General settings for the application, that means which hooks should be performed before or after the application is loaded, setting the environment (e.g. production, development, test), mounting other application within the existing application under different subdomains.
-- **config.ru**: If you want to start padrino from the console, this file tells to start the application from the command line.
+- **config.ru**: If you want to start Padrino from the console, this file tells to start the application from the command line.
 - **public**: Place where you put global available files to be available for the public audience of your page like images folder, JavaScript files, or stylesheets